spruceid/didkit/http/README.md

 - `-k, --key <key>`   - Filename of a JWK to use for issuing credentials and presentations.
 - `-j, --jwk <jwk>`   - JWK to use for issuing credentials and presentations.
+- `-r, --did-resolver <url>` - [DID resolver HTTP(S) endpoint][did-resolution-https-binding] URL to use for resolving DIDs and dereferencing DID URLs that the built-in resolver does not support.
+Equivalent to environmental variable `DID_RESOLVER`.

 #### Issuer keys